I beg to move,

 I do not agree with the Opposition’s overly prescriptive policy of banning zero-hours contracts outright, or of branding all part-time or gig-economy work as bad.
 It is certainly not, and for many people those contracts work exceptionally well.
 I have spoken to students who welcome the flexibility of a zero-hours contract and to parents who are perfectly content in part-time positions that allow them to plan their lives around their families—what could be more important in life than family?
 I have heard from people who enjoy being their own boss, whether they are self-employed, as has been mentioned, or have the backing of an established company in an expanding franchise industry.

-Many people have not secured the type of employment they would wish for, so I welcome the fact that the Government have commissioned the Taylor review into modern working practices, and have legislated to ban exclusivity clauses in zero-hours contracts.
+Many people have not secured the type of employment they would wish for, so I welcome the fact that the Government have commissioned the Taylor review of modern working practices, and have legislated to ban exclusivity clauses in zero-hours contracts.
 Those steps are proportionate and sensible, and offer real protection to people in the labour market, while allowing for individual circumstances, choice and preference.
 I commend the Ayrshire chamber of commerce for its “Developing the Young Workforce” initiative, which is extremely effective and welcome.

 I stand in this debate conflicted.
 On the one hand, I look at the UK figures and the fantastic levels of employment, and I am proud of how far we have come.
 On the other hand, as a Member representing a Scottish constituency, I have concerns about how the economy north of the border is performing.
 Regrettably, the Scottish National party has missed five of its economic targets, which has cost more than £80 billion.
 That is a failure to grow the economy and to support Scottish businesses.